pskuza/php_session/README.md

 [![StyleCI](https://styleci.io/repos/92591455/shield?branch=master)](https://styleci.io/repos/92591455)

 * Uses PDO for the session database either Mysql, Postgres or Sqlite. (https://github.com/paragonie/easydb)
-* Caches everything in either APC, Memcache, Memcached, Xcache or Redis. (https://github.com/doctrine/cache)
+* Caches everything in APC, Memcache, Memcached, Xcache or Redis. (https://github.com/doctrine/cache)
-* Session locking, if you want to guarantee session data consistency (A counter that does not revert with multiple async requests).
 * Remember me future for sessions that will not get garbage collected.
 * 48 bytes of entropy for the session id.
 * CSRF-Token generation and checking feature.